GMAT Study Plan: When to Prepare & How to Build a Schedule

 10 Week GMAT Study Schedule

 With a full-time job, you should plan on spending 2-3 hours on GMAT preparation during three of your workdays, with a big 4-hour study session on one of your weekend days, and a shorter 2-hour session on the other.
 Ideally, you put in at least 12 hours a week over the 10-week period.
-Avoid short study sessions in which you are not able to dig deeply into topics and train both focus and pattern recognition.
+Avoid short study sessions in which you are not able to delve deeply into topics and train both focus and pattern recognition.
 If you are not working full-time you can condense this GMAT study plan into 5-6 weeks.

 Sample GMAT Study Schedule